City of Melville is one of four LG’s in WA and 23 Australia wide to be part of this initiative.

-The City is currently working towards a target of 48% emission reduction from its own facilities and operations by 2025 in-line with the global standards and commitments.
+The City is currently working towards a target of 48% emission reduction on 2005-2006 levels from its own facilities and operations by 2025 in-line with the global standards and commitments.
 We wish to extend the targets on emission reduction to the whole City, working with community members to help achieve targets for a cleaner, more sustainable City now and for future generations.

 Social Media Share this pageLinks below open in a new window